 The Wild West refers to an iconic time in American history filled with legends of gun-slinging cowboys and cowgirls, pioneers, American Indians and outlaws.
 The allure of the Wild West was heightened by fiction and film and continues to appeal to the imaginations of Americans and foreigners, alike.
 This time of Western Expansion gave us stories of cowboys, lawmen and outlaws who happened to have pretty memorable, and sometimes flashy, names.
 Having a baby boy?
 Consider the naming him after one of these legends of the Wild West.

-.
+Jesse Woodson James was a celebrity of the Wild West.
+He was the most famous of the James-Younger Gang.
 Jesse and his brother were Confederate guerrillas of the Civil War.
 They later became robbers of banks, stagecoaches and trains.
 Jesse has been portrayed in various lights from being a Robin Hood figure, to Western Frontier hero to effective outlaw.
-Name your boy after this famous bandit and not the character from Full House
+Name your boy after this famous bandit and not the character from Full House.

 The Chiricahua Apache medicine man and warrior fought against Mexico and the U.S. to prevent their expansion into Apache tribal lands during the Apache Wars.
 Is your baby boy a brave warrior?
 Name him Geronimo, whose Chiricahua name was Goyathlay.